 Members of the Section are continuously involved in updating AAP statements and in authoring new educational materials.
-Currently, Dr Ken Goldschneider and Dr Joe Cravero are in the process of authoring a new AAP statement on "The Pediatrician's Role in the Evaluation and Preparation of Pediatric Patients Undergoing Anesthesia."
-The SPA and the ASA Committee on Pediatric Anesthesia have been invited to review that statement prior to publication.
-Dr Joe Tobias is writing a Section-sponsored Manual on Procedural Sedation for Infants and Children, which we hope will be published in 2014.
-In addition, Dr Jeff Galinkin and Dr Jeff Koh have drafted a statement on "Guidelines for the Recognition and Management of Iatrogenically Induced Opioid Dependence and Withdrawal in Children."
-On another front, Dr Courtney Hardy is working with the SPA executive committee and the ASA COPA to draft a pediatric anesthesiology work force survey, which will be distributed to pediatric anesthesia practices in an effort to gain knowledge about future staffing needs in our specialty.
-See more detailed information about this project on page 9 of the Section's spring 2013 newsletter
+Dr Ken Goldschneider and Dr Joe Cravero are currently working on a new AAP statement on "The Pediatrician's Role in the Evaluation and Preparation of Pediatric Patients Undergoing Anesthesia."
+Dr Joe Tobias is writing a Manual on Procedural Sedation for Infants and Children, which we hope will be published in 2014.
+Drs Connie Houck and Corrie Anderson are working with the AAP's Committee on Psychosocial Aspects of Child and Family Health to revise the AAP's policy statement on "The Assessment and Management of Acute Pain in Infants, Children, and Adolescents."
+Dr Courtney Hardy is working with the national AAP on a draft pediatric anesthesiology work force survey, which will be distributed to pediatric anesthesia practices in an effort to gain knowledge about future staffing needs in our specialty; this is part of a larger AAP project to look at staffing needs in all pediatric specialties.

 Carolyn Bannister, MD